 Students develop a solid foundation in traditional skills in their first year of study.
-They gain functional competence with visual organization in two- and three-dimensional forms, study color theory, and hone their abilities in drawing.
-They learn to observe closely and understand light, form, space and human anatomy.
+They gain functional competence with the visual organization of two- and three-dimensional forms, study color theory, and hone their abilities in drawing.
+They learn to observe closely and understand light, form, space, and human anatomy.

 Second and Third Year Experience